vic-ma/howtodismantle.github.io/_posts/2024-09-07-The-Great-Data-Tango-Mastering-PowerBI-and-Peakboard-Integration-with-Filter.md

 ![image](/assets/2024-09-07/030.png)

-To set and activate the filter during runtime, we set the content of the variable and then call "Update Filters" to refresh the control:
+To set and activate the filter during runtime, we set the content of the variable and then call `UpdateFilters` to refresh the control:

 ![image](/assets/2024-09-07/040.png)